JNRowe/jnrowe-misc/doc/removed.rst

 ``rudolf``
 ''''''''''

-    Unacceptable runtime increase, breaks reporting for other plugins.
+    Significantly increased ``nose`` run time, and broke reporting for other plugins we commonly used.

 :Reason: Culled
 :Commit: 646671c0a6236338c1e17482834c7a3ae3b939e4